 Quick to heat

-This blanket just takes five minutes to heat, so you can switch it on, go and make your cup of tea, your hot chocolate, your brandy, whatever your choice of bedtime beverage might be, and then you can come back to a toasty warm bed.
+This blanket just takes five minutes to heat, so you can switch it on, go and make your cup of tea, your hot chocolate, your nightcap, or whatever your choice of bedtime beverage might be, and then you can come back to a toasty warm bed.

 This is what makes this model so popular.
-You can control each side of the blanket separately, so if you share a bed with a radiator who doesn't need as much heat as you, it's ideal.
+You can control each side of the blanket separately, so if you share a bed with a human radiator that doesn't need as much heat as you, it's ideal.

 Plenty of temperature settings